Lie groupoids and semi-local models of Singular Riemannian foliations: Introduction

-Given a Riemannian manifold $(M,\metric)$, a partition $\fol=\{L\}$ of $M$ into complete connected submanifolds (the \emph{leaves} of $\fol$) is called a \emph{singular foliation} if every vector tangent to a leaf can be locally extended to a vector field everywhere tangent to the leaves (see \cite{Sussmann}).
+Given a Riemannian manifold $(M, \metric)$, a partition $\F = \{L\}$ of $M$ into complete connected submanifolds (the \emph{leaves of $\F$}) is called a \emph{singular foliation} if every vector tangent to a leaf can be locally extended to a vector field everywhere tangent to the leaves (see \cite{Sussmann}).
 A singular foliation $\F$ is called \emph{Riemannian} (SRF for short) if each geodesic starting perpendicular to a leaf stays perpendicular to all leaves it meets.

-A typical example of a singular Riemannian foliation is the decomposition of a Riemannian manifold $M$ into the orbits of an isometric group action on $M$.
+A typical example of a SRF is the decomposition of a Riemannian manifold $M$ into the orbits of an isometric group action on $M$.
 Such a foliation is called \emph{homogeneous}.
-Another example of a foliation is given by the partition of a rank $k$ vector bundle $\mathbb{R}^{k}\to E\to L$ with a fiberwise metric (Euclidean vector bundle for short), endowed with a metric connection, into the orbits of the \emph{holonomy groupoid of the connection}.
-This construction is related to other important types of foliations, like polar foliations \cite{toeben} or Wilking's dual foliation to the Sharafutdinov projection \cite{Wilking}.
-We should also stress that there are infinitely many examples of non homogenous SRFs on Euclidean spaces, see Radeschi \cite{Radeschi-clifford}.
+Another relevant example of a SRF is the \emph{$\nabla$-holonomy foliation} (presented below in Example \ref{holonomy-foliation}) which is related to other important types of foliations, like polar foliations \cite{Toeben} or Wilking's dual foliation to the Sharafutdinov projection \cite{Wilking}.

-In \cite{Alexandrino-Radeschi-Molinosconjecture}, the first author and Radeschi proved the next result, the so called Molino's conjecture.